onetoneisme/blackjack/units_refactored/CF for operators/Basic/006 Quota Management in Cloud Foundry/07_Assigning quotas.md

 OK
 ```

-If you query `my-org` details, you will see that the quota has been assigned:
+If you query `my-org` details, you will see that the quota has been assigned to it:

 ```sh
 cf org my-org
 ```

-Output should be:
+The output should be:

 ```
 $ cf org my-org